phbarao/phbarao/README.md

 ![capa-linkedin-pedro-barao](https://user-images.githubusercontent.com/62365336/139364756-62f56716-8a06-43f0-a07b-57934c50e73f.jpg)

-<h3>Hi!</h3>
-<p>I'm a frontend developer from Brazil, currently looking for new oportunities.
-I started to learn coding in 2019 after nine years working as a web/graphic designer.</p>
+<h3>Hi, I'm Pedro!
+A frontend developer from Brazil, currently looking for new oportunities.
+I started to learn coding in 2019 after nine years working as a web/graphic designer.</h3>

 ✅   Available for job or freelance opportunities;
 🚀   Recent focus on frontend, interested in full stack;